meltano/meltano-codespace-ready/README.md

 > `./meltano_tut select_db`

 Watch out for these things:
 1. There are no ip addresses inside the database, right?
-Check [customers.csv](data/customers.csv), there were there.
+Check [customers.csv](data/customers.csv), they were there.
 2. That's because we added a "mapper" "hide-ips" that is completely customizable and in this case hashes the ips.
 3. In the console output - Meltano told you at the beginning of the log ...
 "Schema 'raw' does not exist."
 4. That is because Meltano has a lot of helper functions.
 It e.g. creates schemas and tables, should they not already exist.